Bhutan

 Stakeholders including Bhutan’s High-Level Committee supported the results of the study; subsequently, cabinet members approved the introduction of the vaccine which was introduced into national routine immunization services in 2018.

 Following this successful collaboration, Bhutanese stakeholders are now increasingly using HTA in resource allocation decisions.
-In 2017, EMTD began an economic evaluation of the rotavirus vaccine with support from PATH and iDSI and stakeholder consultation on the proposal was ongoing as of December 2018.

 Key reads